-- g) in all the Freestyle Tests for all Grades, there is a new category 'Rider Skills' which is there to more evenly balance the effect of the rider and to enhance the performance of those very good riders on very limited moving horses.
-It is a measurement of their skill to produce the best performance of which the horse is most capable - h) all marks in the Artistic Section of the Freestyle tests, in all Grades, will be marked using all the decimal points and not just half marks, i.e. 6.1, 7.8, 8.3 etc - i) grades I, II and III freestyle to music tests must be no shorter than four (4) minutes and no longer than four (4) minutes and thirty (30) seconds.
-Tests are performed in a 20mx40m arena - j) grades IV and V freestyle to music tests must be no shorter than four (4) minutes thirty (30) seconds, and no longer than five (5) minutes, and must be ridden in 20mx60m arena - k) the music must not start more than twenty (20) seconds before the rider enters the arena and the music must cease at the final salute - a halt and salute on the centre line facing the Judge at C at the beginning and end of the test is compulsory.
-The test time will start when the rider moves off from the first halt and finishes at the final halt - m) riders riding in Grade I and II may not show Canter, Piaffe or Passage riders riding in Grade III may not show Piaffe or Passage and only show canter work that does not include lateral work, flying changes, Half or Full Pirouettes - n) passage and piaffe may not be shown at any time during an event.
-Penalty will be a Yellow Warning Card - a rider deliberately showing non permitted movements or paces during the execution of the test will have eight (8) marks deducted from each judge each time a non permitted movement is shown, and the choreography mark of five (5) or below but will not be eliminated.
-The final decision is made by the judge at C - p) compulsory movements omitted will receive a 0 from each judge for that movement and the choreography mark will be affected.
+- a) in all the Freestyle Tests for all Grades,-the mark for 'Rider Skills' is to assess the effect of the rider's ability and-to enhance the performance of the horses.
+It is a measurement of their skill to produce the best performance of which the horse is capable of - b) all marks in the Artistic Section of the Freestyle tests, in all Grades, will be marked using all the decimal points and not just half marks, i.e. 6.1, 7.8, 8.3 etc - c) grades I, II and III freestyle to music tests must be no shorter than four (4) minutes and no longer than four (4) minutes and thirty (30) seconds.
+Tests are performed in a 20mx40m arena - d) grades IV and V freestyle to music tests must be no shorter than four (4) minutes thirty (30) seconds, and no longer than five (5) minutes, and must be ridden in 20mx60m arena - e) the music must not start more than twenty (20) seconds before the rider enters the arena and the music must cease at the final salute - a halt and salute on the centre line facing the Judge at C at the beginning and end of the test is compulsory.
+The test time will start when the rider moves off from the first halt and finishes at the final halt - g) riders in Grade I and II may not show canter, piaffe or passage - h) riders in Grade III may not show piaffe or passage and only show canter work that does not include lateral work, flying changes, half or full pirouettes - i) passage and piaffe may not be shown at any time during an event.
+Penalty will be a Yellow Warning Card - a rider deliberately showing non permitted movements or paces during the execution of the test will have eight (8) marks deducted from each judge each time a non-permitted movement is shown, and the choreography mark of five (5) or below but will not be eliminated.
+The final decision is made by the judge at C - k) compulsory movements omitted will receive a 0 from each judge for that movement and the choreography mark will be affected.
 The decision of the C judge will be final in these cases

-SECTION 12 - EQUESTRIAN AUSTRALIA DRESSAGE JUDGES AND STEWARDS IN AUSTRALIA
+SECTION 12 EQUESTRIAN AUSTRALIA DRESSAGE JUDGES AND STEWARDS IN AUSTRALIA